-A few days before the beginning of 2019, a friend suggested we try it out ourselves.
+With just a few days left in the month of December, a friend suggested we try Dry January out for ourselves.
 After a December filled with holiday parties and family gatherings (read: a December filled with alcohol), this came as a welcome opportunity to spend a little time detoxing my body.

 Overall, I lost about 4 pounds over 31 days, almost all of which was body fat, and spent more time in REM and deep sleep.